-10 myths about the coronavirus, including a link to meat-eating and imported packages
+13 bogus claims about the coronavirus, including a fake coconut-oil cure and a false link to imported packages

 - Shutterstock

-Yes, some kinds of mouthwash can kill microbes in your mouth, and rinsing your nostrils out (like with a neti pot) can feel very good if you have a stuffed up nose, but neither will prevent the spread of coronaviruses either.
+Yes, some kinds of mouthwash can kill microbes in your mouth, and rinsing your nostrils out (like with a neti pot) can feel good if you have a stuffy nose, but neither will prevent the spread of COVID-19.

-There are a few basic, science-backed things everyone can do to prevent the spread of the novel Wuhan coronavirus.
-Number one, wash your hands.
+There are a few basic, science-backed things everyone can do to prevent the spread of this novel coronavirus.
+No. 1, wash your hands.

 - source